rootomatic/smartthings_orviboS20/README.md

 Run the server orvibo_server.py
 `sudo python orvibo_server.py`

->Note: You should be aware that running the server as root is a security risk, and make the necessary access changes to this code to secure it, necessary to your requirements.
+>Note: You should be aware that running the server as root is a security risk, and make the necessary access changes to this code to secure it, according to your requirements.